ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.20 04/29/2022 =
+* TWEAK: Added Toggle with HTML for websites runs without jQuery #153
+* TWEAK: Added telegram group join link for suggestions and feedback #159
+* BUG: TOC links not jumping in some posts which have special characters #163
+* BUG: Proper documentation added for adding TOC with shortcodes & do_shortcode #152
+* BUG: TOC links not working when do_shortcode added directly in the template #147
+* BUG: TOC links not working with some specical character with Elementor #162

 = 2.0.19 04/16/2022 =
 * Bug Fixed : While Using Elementor Page builder TOC is not working when special characters are used in headings. #150